Skytteren

 In the autumn of 2018, SwAM and the Swedish Navy carried out a joint investigation of Skytteren for eight days (14-21 November).
 Since the shipwreck is located at a depth of approximately 74 meters, in an area with strong sea-floor currents, SwAM considered that the Navy’s divers where most suited for the task.
 The investigation was carried out from the Submarine Rescue Vessel HMS Belos.
 Deep divers participated from The Swedish Armed Forces Diving and Naval Medicine Centre, the 1st Submarine Flotilla and the 4th Naval Warfare Flotilla, as well as doctors and nurses for medical preparedness.

 A third survey was conducted during February-March 2021 with the aim of discerning if, and where, the oil in the wreck is located.
 Divers performed about 60 penetrations of the hull at three different depths horizontally along the hull side.
 Where oil was found, a probe was inserted to enable a calculation of the lowest volume of oil in the tank in question.
 The penetration holes were re-sealed immediately after the examination of the tanks.
 However, it was not possible to examine the fuel tanks on the port side of the ship, since these tanks are located at the bottom towards the seabed.
-The data from this operation will be essential in the future salvage operation of the oil from the wreck.
+The data from this operation was essential in the salvage operation of the oil.

-A salvage operation of oil and ghost nets will be carried out on the wreck starting in mid-September 2021.
+A salvage operation of oil and ghost nets was carried out on the wreck in mid-September 2021.

 Cost of measures taken